Brandon-Kee/NeuroScan/README.md

 ### Why Transfer Learning?
 Transfer learning is crucial for medical imaging where:

-- Labelled data is limited.
+- Labelled data is limited
-- Training deep CNNs from scratch is computationally expensive.
+- Training deep CNNs from scratch is computationally expensive
-- Pretrained models can generalize well with minimal fine-tuning.
+- Pretrained models can generalize well with minimal fine-tuning

 MobileNetV3Large, trained on millions of images, already understands basic visual features (edges, textures, shapes).
 By freezing these layers, the model adapts quickly to specialized medical data.